developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### DHCP Configuration - Send Custom Option Number

-This Managed Configuration allows an Administrator using an EMM to provide a the option number of a custom DHCP Option that the DHCP Client on a Zebra Android device should send when requesting an IP Address and should be specified if and only if the value ***On*** is specified for the Managed Configuration **DHCP Configuration - Send Custom Option State**.
+This Managed Configuration allows an Administrator using an EMM to provide a the option number of a custom DHCP Option that the DHCP Client on a Zebra Android device should send when requesting an IP Address and should be specified only if the value ***On*** is specified for the Managed Configuration **DHCP Configuration - Send Custom Option State**.

 ### DHCP Configuration - Send Custom Option State